Whixley: History

 The Tancred estate was bought by the West Riding County Council in 1920 and, amid much controversy, four good farms were split up into 50 acre smallholdings to provide a living for men returning from military service in the First World War.
 The living of the four evicted farmers does not seem to have been given much consideration.

 Today, under North Yorkshire County Council, most of these small farm houses have been sold and the land is being absorbed into larger land-ownerships, as it was 100 years ago.

 In 1905 a hospital was opened on the hill-top south of Whixley.
 It was known as the Inebriates Reformatory but it seems to have rapidly become a dumping ground for orphans, waifs and strays for whom society could find no other place and eventually it became a mental hospital.
 Apart from being displaced, many of the “patients” had little wrong with them and were allowed out to help on farms at harvest time.
 They were known locally as the “Nibs”, short for Inebriates.
 Many of them lie in unmarked and forgotten graves in the churchyard.
 The hospital closed in 1993 and the site now forms the attractive residential development of Whixley Gate.

 The Church of the Ascension has looked over Whixley for over 1,000 years.
 Recorded in the Domesday Book of 1086, the Church was burned and destroyed by marauding “Reivers” from the Scottish borders in the 13th and 14th centuries.
 The present church was rebuilt in the 14th century and is grade II* listed.
 Only the font and one window remain of the earlier Norman church building.
+See 'External Links' below for a survey of burials in the churchyard.

+Transport

+Whixley is about a 30 minute walk from Cattal train station where trains operate to York, Knaresborough, Harrogate and Leeds with onward connections provided at York and Leeds.
+Trains are every 30 minutes each way.

+The village is served by the 22 and 23 bus routes to York, Boroughbridge and Ripon approximately every 2 hours.
+The 23 bus only operates the first and last services of the day.
+The bus continues from Ripon to Knaresborough but it is recommended to take the train from Whixley to Knaresborough or connect at Boroughbridge due to the long travel time.

+Whixley is close to the B6265 to Boroughbridge and Ripon and the A59 to York, Knaresborough, Harrogate and Skipton.
+The A59 has a nearby junction with the A1M which is a gateway to many major UK cities.